-To remove battery acid, it is necessary to first neutralize the acid with a base.
+To remove battery acid, it is necessary to first neutralize it.
 Once the acid is neutralized, it can be rinsed away.
-Follow these simple steps for quick and easy results..
+However, the way to neutralize it depends on the type of batteries (alkaline or acid).
+Luckily, if you don’t know which kind you had, it’s easy to find out.
+Follow these simple steps for quick and easy results.

 You Will Need: